 1. Using netstat Command

-netstat (network statistics) command is used to display information concerning network connections, routing tables, interface stats and beyond.
+netstat (network statistics) command is used to display information concerning network connections, routing tables, interface stats, and beyond.
 It is available on all Unix-like operating systems including Linux and also on Windows OS.

 In case you do not have it installed by default, use the following command to install it.

-Once installed, you can use it with grep command to find the process or service listening on a particular port in Linux as follows (specify the port).
+Once installed, you can use it with the grep command to find the process or service listening on a particular port in Linux as follows (specify the port).

 $ netstat -ltnp | grep -w ':80'